jlubi333/homepage/content/blog/posts/algebraic-operations-on-melodies.md

 operation that follows our \\(a\\) laws, combined with a set of objects (like the integers), forms a [group][group].
 And that's really, really cool.
-Integers under addition form a group, real numbers under multiplication form a group[^reals], rotations of polygons form a group, Rubik's cube permutations form a group, "clock" (modular) arithmetic forms a group, and finally, we can of course, apply group theory to music.
+Integers under addition form a group, real numbers under multiplication form a group, rotations of polygons form a group, Rubik's cube permutations form a group, "clock" (modular) arithmetic forms a group, and finally, we can of course, apply group theory to music.
 All of these can be described in terms of our all-powerful \\(a\\) laws (the \\(a\\) laws are formally called the *group laws*, by the way, but I hadn't wanted to throw out the term group before now).

-[^reals]:
-    If you want to be truly mind blown, look at [this][mse] Math StackExchange post once you are comfortable with the notion of a group (which you should be after the next few sections).
-My mind figuratively exploded when I read this for the first time.
+*(By the way, if you want to be truly mind blown, look at [this][mse] Math StackExchange post once you are comfortable with the notion of a group---which you should be after the next few sections.
+My mind figuratively exploded when I read this for the first time.)*

 *Now* let's get back to the music!